MeganTran6023/Concussion_Automation/README.md

 git repo https://github.com/MeganTran6023/Concussion_Automation
 ```

-2) Move into Concussion_Automation folder using cd
+2) Move into Concussion_Automation/Automation Concussion folder using cd

+3) Run the main.py file.

+## Note on Application

+The csv file used must match the columns of the sample file in this project folder.